jpex-js/rollup-plugin/.yalc/@jpex/babel-plugin/README.md

 ```ts
 string | string[]
 ```
-The variable name of your `jpex` instance that the plugin should look for.
+The variable name of your `jpex` instance that the babel plugin should look for.
 By default it is just `jpex`.

 For example in your app you may have something like: